Musk Ox & Autumn Photography Workshop

 Day 5 (September 12):

-Evening briefing for musk ox days: safety, ethics, behavior, and shooting strategy
+Evening briefing for the musk ox days, including safety, ethics, and shooting approach

 Day 6 (September 13):

-Full day in Dovrefjell with a guide for musk ox photography
+Full day in Dovrefjell with a local guide

 Day 7 (September 14):